pyxfluff/AdministerAppServer/README.md

 - Install MongoDB, uv, and Python 3.13.
 - Clone the repository and put your MongoDB URL in the src/database.py file.
 You'll also need to generate a security key and set it in the SECRETS db.
-- Run `uv new`, enter the newly created enviornment, and run `uv pip install`.
+- Run `uv venv`, enter the newly created enviornment with `source .venv/bin/activate`, and run `uv pip install .`.

 <!-- TODO: app server docs? -->
 ... and you're done!
 Just run `uvicorn src:app` and you'll be up and running.
 To create test apps, use the `/app-config/upload` endpoint.
 For more information, read [the documentation]()